Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 >
 > Behind the bar, you find four bottles of liquor, and a dozen low glasses.
 As you open the bottle with the green liquid, you're hit with a sharp smell of alcohol and a faint hint of apples.
 Truska, an orcish beverage.
 The color comes not from the apples but the herbs infused in this drink.

 If the Player opens the three other bottles, they find the following.
+You can ask for a DC 10 Intelligence (History or Nature) check to recognize each drink, but this is not necessary.

 **Sheen.** A clear, highly alcoholic beverage made of distilled cherries, elvish in origin.